mensi/gitserverglue/README.md

 ------------

 Twisted will buffer the request body of incoming HTTP requests.
-Large commits will therefore be buffered in memory before they are written to disk.
+Large commits will therefore be buffered in a temporary file before they are passed to git.
 Cloning is not affected since outgoing responses are sent with the `chunked` transfer encoding.